 A compact and uniform grid of two- and three-storey brick and stucco terraces within the Kensington conservation area, situated just south-west of Notting Hill Gate station

-This was the northern half (or, more precisely, two-fifths) of the area once known as The Racks, part of the Campden House estate, which came into the possession of the Phillimore family during the 18th century.
-In 1808 Joseph Phillimore sold this part of The Racks to John Jones of Harley Street, who two years later sold it on to John Johnson of Horseferry Road, Westminster, at what appears to have been a slight loss.
+This was the northern half (or, more precisely, two-fifths) of the area once known as the Racks, part of the Campden House estate, which came into the possession of the Phillimore family during the 18th century.
+In 1808 Joseph Phillimore sold this part of the Racks to John Jones of Harley Street, who two years later sold it on to John Johnson of Horseferry Road, Westminster, at what appears to have been a slight loss.

 Johnson was a prosperous building contractor, working mainly with stone that he quarried on Dartmoor.
 Here in Kensington he used most of his land as a brickfield, while encouraging speculative building around the perimeter.
-However, few houses were at first built – and most of those that were have not survived.
+Few houses were at first built – and most of those that were have not survived.